 Cequence Sensor

 Investigate suspicious API behavior, mitigate bot attacks, and gain strategic insights within your AWS environment using VPC Traffic Mirroring with the Cequence Sensor.
-If full prevention is required, a complete installation of Defender is recommended.
-For a more detailed overview, please visit the Cequence Sensor - Installation to RHEL 8.4 Installation Guide.
+Install Defender for uses cases that require full prevention.
+The Cequence Sensor installation guide has more details.

 Architecture